 #Mondayinspiration is a chance for me to share my own motivational post it notes with the writing world at large.
 In the hope, maybe that someone else finds it as helpful as I do!

-- Writing On Caffeine – Character VoicesThis month in my newsletter, Writing on Caffeine, I’m looking at how to write characters, specifically how to craft a unique voice for your … More Writing On Caffeine – Character Voices
+- Writing On Caffeine – Worldbuilding and PlantsDon’t forget that this month in my newsletter, Writing on Caffeine, I’m talking all about how to build the natural world into your novel. … More Writing On Caffeine – Worldbuilding and Plants